mat1/building-microservices/exercises/4-get-real-movies.md

 Your task is to fetch movies from the **Movie Service** and movie ratings from the **Movie Rating Service**.

-Below you find the API doucmentation for both services:
+Below you find the API documentation for both services:

 | Service               | Url           |
 | --------------------- | ------------- |